snowplow/dbt-snowplow-normalize/README.md

 | filtered_events           | A table that contains the `event_id`s, `collector_tstamp`, event name, and the name of the table that those events have been normalized into.
 Note it doesn't contain events not split out into individual tables. |
 | event_users               | A table with the latest user context columns for any user_ids in your events table.  |

-For more detailed information, see the [doc site][snowplow-normalize-docs].
+For more detailed information, see the [doc site](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-normalize-data-model/).
 # Join the Snowplow community

 We welcome all ideas, questions and contributions!